chromamods/phasmo-save-editor/README.md

+## PLEASE READ

+This project is abandoned.
+A new version is in the works, and will be linked here upon completion.
+The latest version of Phasmophobia altered how the game handles save data, meaning all save editors will no longer work.

 # The Phasmophobia Save Editor

 This is the first real Phasmophobia saveData editor.
 This program descrambles the saveData and allows you to edit it in the application, then rescrambling it in a readable format for an *unmodded* version of Phasmophobia.